MisterCoffey/MisterCoffey.github.io/_posts/2017-09-25-OpinionMining.md

 NRC Sentiment analysis can dig even deeper into the *Gettysburg Address*, and shows that the positive emotions (0.034) far outweigh the negative emotions (0.015).
 We see negative emotions of sadness, anger and disgust, but they are dwarfed by the positive emotions of trust, anticipation and joy.
 It is a very short ride from the horrific depths of war to anticipation for the future.
 What a powerful journey.

-**Opinion Mining the *Luckiest Man***
+**Mining the *Luckiest Man***

-Now that we see the power of Sentiment Analysis, let’s return to the *Luckiest Man* speech.
+Now that we see the power of sentiment analysis, let’s return to the *Luckiest Man* speech.
 In many respects, the *Luckiest Man* is like Hamlet’s soliloquy, as Gehrig is delivering it in contemplation of death.
 There is one key difference: the prince had a choice whether to embrace death; Lou Gehrig did not as his imminent demise was fairly certain.

 The *Luckiest Man* speech is also like the *Gettysburg Address* as it is a panegyric of sorts, but one where the man delivering the speech is compelled to eulogize himself.
-It is also like the *Gettysburg Address* as Gehrig, like Lincoln, neither ignores the morbid nature of the day, nor refuses to let the melancholy of the moment subdue any positive emotions.
+It is also like the *Gettysburg Address* as Gehrig, like Lincoln, neither ignores the morbid nature of the day, nor allows the melancholy of the moment subdue any positive emotions.

 *Luckiest Man Word Cloud*